AU-Master-Thesis/thesis/sections/2-background/factor-graphs.typ

 // #jonas[Is more context for BP and the sum-product algorithm needed?]

-In #step.s1 the computation of the marginal distribution of a variable $x_i$ takes place.
+In #step.s1, the computation of the marginal distribution of a variable $x_i$ takes place.
 This is done by finding the product of all messages from neighbouring factors $f_j$ to $x_i$, as seen in  @eq.mp-variable-update@gbpplanner@robotweb@gbp-visual-introduction.

 $
   m_(x_i) = product_(s in N(i)) m_(f_s #ra x_i)
 $<eq.mp-variable-update>

-Secondly, in #step.s2 the variable to factor messages $m_(x_i #ra f_j)$ are computed as described in @eq-mp-variable-to-factor@gbpplanner, which is a product of all messages from neighbouring factors $f_s$ except $f_j$.@gbpplanner@robotweb@gbp-visual-introduction
+Secondly, in #step.s2, the variable to factor messages $m_(x_i #ra f_j)$ are computed as described in @eq-mp-variable-to-factor@gbpplanner, which is a product of all messages from neighbouring factors $f_s$ except $f_j$.@gbpplanner@robotweb@gbp-visual-introduction

 $
   m_(x_i #ra f_j) = product_(s in N(i) \\ j) m_(f_s #ra x_i)
 $<eq-mp-variable-to-factor>

-The factor to variable messages $m_(f_j #ra x_i)$ are described in @eq.mp-factor-to-variable@gbpplanner, where the message is the product of the factor $f_j$ and the messages from all neighbouring variables $x_i$ except $x_i$ itself.@gbpplanner@robotweb@gbp-visual-introduction This corresponds to the entire #iteration.factor, i.e. #step.s3 and #step.s4, also shown in @fig.message-passing.
+The factor to variable messages $m_(f_j #ra x_i)$ are described in @eq.mp-factor-to-variable@gbpplanner, where the message is the product of the factor $f_j$ and the messages from all neighbouring variables $x_i$, except $x_i$ itself.@gbpplanner@robotweb@gbp-visual-introduction This corresponds to the entire #iteration.factor, i.e. #step.s3 and #step.s4, also shown in @fig.message-passing.
 $
   m_(f_j #ra x_i) = sum_(X_j \\ x_i) f_j (X_j) product_(k in N(j) \\ i) m_(x_k #ra f_j)
 $<eq.mp-factor-to-variable>

-Originally #acr("BP"), was created for inference in trees, where each message passing iteration is synchronous.
+Originally, #acr("BP") was created for inference in trees, where each message passing iteration is synchronous.
 This is a simpler environment to guarantee convergence in, and in fact after one synchronous message sweep from root to leaves, exact marginals would be calculated.
-However, factor graphs, as explained earlier, are not necessarily trees; they can contain cycles, and as such loopy #acr("BP") is required.
+However, factor graphs, as explained earlier in @s.b.factor-graphs, are not necessarily trees; they can contain cycles, and as such loopy #acr("BP") is required.
 Loopy #acr("BP"), instead of sweeping messages, applies the message passing steps to each each at every iteration, but still in a synchronous fashion.@gbp-visual-introduction

 The expansion to loopy graphs is not without its challenges, as the convergence of the algorithm is not guaranteed.
-As such the problem transforms from an exact method to an approximate one.
+As such, the problem transforms from an exact method to an approximate one.
 This means, that instead of minimising the factor energies through #acr("MAP") directly, loopy #acr("BP") minimises the #acr("KL") divergence between the true distribution and the approximated distribution, which can then be used as a proxy for marginals after satisfactory optimisation.@gbp-visual-introduction

 Loopy #acr("BP") is derived via the Bethe free energy, which is a constrained minimisation of an approximation of the #acr("KL") divergence.
 As the Bethe free energy is non-convex, the algorithm isn't guaranteed to converge, and furthermore, it might converge to local minima in some cases.
-It has been shown that empirically loppy #acr("BP") is very capable of converging to the true marginals, as long as the graphs aren't highly cyclic#note.wording[too loopy?
+It has been shown that empirically loopy #acr("BP") is very capable of converging to the true marginals, as long as the graphs aren't highly cyclic#note.wording[too loopy?
 Is loopy and cyclic the same thing?].@gbp-visual-introduction

 // #todo[later mention that the specific factorgraph structure is non-cyclic in our case]